Tomás Ribeiro (footballer): Vitória Guimarães

 Ribeiro returned to Portugal on 20 July 2023, on a four-year deal at Vitória de Guimarães.
 A starter under Álvaro Pacheco in his debut campaign, he totalled 35 games and three goals.

 Subsequently, Ribeiro became a fringe player at the Minho Province side.

 Farense

 On 10 January 2025, Ribeiro continued in the Portuguese top division by agreeing to a two-and-a-half-year contract with S.C.
 Farense; Vitória remained entitled to 20% of any future transfer.
 He scored once in ten appearances in an eventual relegation as second-bottom, in a 3–2 away loss against S.L.
 Benfica in the domestic league.

 Cultural Leonesa

 On 13 September 2025, Ribeiro joined Spanish Segunda División club Cultural y Deportiva Leonesa.
+He scored his only goal on 28 October, in a 3–1 win over amateurs CD Tropezón in the first round of the Copa del Rey.